William Whetstone: In the Atlantic and Caribbean

 By now the War of the Spanish Succession had broken out, and news of its declaration reached Benbow on 7 July.
 He detached Whetstone and six ships to search off Port St Louis in Hispaniola for a French squadron under Admiral Jean du Casse, which it was believed would call at the port on his voyage to Cartagena, from where he might raid English and Dutch shipping.
 After Whetstone had left, Benbow took his squadron and sailed for Cartagena, anticipating that either he or Whetstone would find Du Casse and bring him to battle.
-On 5 August 1702, Whetstone led two English warships in an attempt to capture the town of Arecibo in the Spanish colony of Puerto Rico.
-Two rowboats with marines and sailors landed on Arecibo's beach, but were repulsed by Spanish colonial militia led by Antonio de los Reyes Correa.
-Correa mustered thirty men who were equipped with spears and machetes, as muskets were in short supply in the colony.
-The English landing force suffered twenty-two casualties on the beach and eight on Whetstone's warships from disparate Spanish cannonfire, with the captain of the landing force being among them.
-After this defeat when Whetstone reached Hispaniola, Du Casse had already departed, and it was Benbow who eventually found Du Casse.
-After the unsatisfactory conclusion of his most famous action, a wounded Benbow returned to Port Royal, meeting up with Whetstone who had returned from cruising off Hispaniola.
+On 5 August 1702, Whetstone led two warships in an attempt to capture Arecibo, Puerto Rico.
+Two rowboats with marines and sailors landed on Arecibo's beach, but were repulsed by 30 militiamen led by Antonio de los Reyes Correa.
+The English landing force suffered twenty-two casualties on the beach and eight on Whetstone's warships from Spanish cannon fire, with the captain of the landing force being among them.
+After this defeat, Whetstone reached Hispaniola, where he found Du Casse had already departed.
+After the action of August 1702, a wounded Benbow returned to Port Royal, meeting up with Whetstone who had returned from cruising off Hispaniola.